DISTRIBUTION BOARD SPECIFICATION

 Power Factor Indicators

 - Instruments shall exactly match the ammeter or voltmeters with regard to size and appearance with shadow-less scale plates and in accordance with BS 89.
-Current ratio shall be 0,5 to 5 A continuous at the rated voltage.
+The current ratio shall be 0,5 to 5 A continuous at the rated voltage.
 Power factor range shall be from 0,5 PF lead to 0,5 PF lag, and size shall be as specified.

 - Indicators shall be suitable for flush mounting.